clauderic/react-tiny-virtual-list/README.md

 #### recomputeSizes (index: number)
 This method force recomputes the item sizes after the specificed index (these are normally cached).

-`VirtualList` has no way of knowing when its underlying data has changed, since it only receives a rowHeight property.
-If the rowHeight is a `number`, this isn't an issue, as it can compare before and after values and automatically call `recomputeSizes` internally.
+`VirtualList` has no way of knowing when its underlying data has changed, since it only receives a itemSize property.
+If the itemSize is a `number`, this isn't an issue, as it can compare before and after values and automatically call `recomputeSizes` internally.
  However, if you're passing a function to `itemSize`, that type of comparison is error prone.
 In that event, you'll need to call `recomputeSizes` manually to inform the `VirtualList` that the size of it's items has changed.

 ## Reporting Issues